debray/BROAD-Java/README.md

 - Run the .JAR file from the command line.

 # Understanding the code
-Add pseudocode and functional dependencies.

-Include dependencies of EC2.
+This section provides a high-level understand of the functions and their dependencies.